williamjfermo/NBA_stats_project/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to use Statistical Analysis on NBA data to help teams win an NBA championship.
+The purpose of this project is to use Statistical Analysis on NBA data to help teams win the NBA championship.

 ### Methods Used
 * Descriptive Statistics